2022 Serbian local elections: Sečanj

+Incumbent mayor Predrag Rađenović of the Serbian Progressive Party (SNS) resigned on 1 January 2022.
+Miomira Milošević, also of the Progressives, was appointed leader of a provisional authority pending new elections.

 SNS submitted its list on 17 February, while the SPS ballot list was confirmed on 19 February.
-An opposition civic group named "For the better Municipality of Sečanj", which was led by Vukašin Baćina, announced its participation in the election on 21 February, and its ballot list was confirmed on 28 February.
+An opposition civic group named "For a Better Municipality of Sečanj", which was led by Vukašin Baćina, announced its participation in the election on 21 February, and its ballot list was confirmed on 28 February.
 SRS also announced its participation in the election, and its ballot list was confirmed in early March.
 Baćina was arrested on 1 March, with the police claiming that his arrest occurred because of alleged bribery that took place in February 2022.

 In the municipality of Sečanj, there were 10,481 eligible citizens that were able to vote in the local election.
 The local City Election Commission stated that the turnout was 67%.
-According to the results, the Serbian Progressive Party won 15 seats and followed by them, the SPS–JS coalition won 6 seats, and the For the better Municipality of Sečanj won two seats.
+According to the results, the Serbian Progressive Party won 14 seats and followed by them, the SPS–JS coalition won 6 seats, and the For the better Municipality of Sečanj won two seats.